 Dr. Kim also maintains a strong interest in research and education having published over 20 articles in the peer-reviewed literature, 2 book chapters, and numerous abstracts.
 He has lectured at national and international meetings on topics including retinal detachment surgery, macular degeneration, diabetic retinopathy, retinal vascular disease, retinal imaging and telemedicine, and ophthalmic education.
 He has participated in numerous FDA-sponsored clinical trials of new techniques to treat macular degeneration and diabetic retinopathy.
 He co-founded and serves on the advisory board of the ophthalmic education website OphthalmicEdge.org.

-Dr. Kim is on the medical staff of Clara Maass Medical Center and the Bergen Passaic Cataract Surgery and Laser Center.
+Dr. Kim is on the medical staff of Hackensack University Medical Center, Clara Maass Medical Center and the Bergen Passaic Cataract Surgery and Laser Center.

-Dr. Kim and his wife, Yena, enjoy spending time with their lovely daughter.
-They also enjoy time with family, which includes a niece and three nephews, hiking outdoors, and being active through church and volunteer organizations.
+Dr. Kim and his wife enjoy spending time with their lovely daughters and their Havanese puppy.
+They also enjoy time with extended family, including many nieces and nephews, hiking outdoors, and being active through church and volunteer organizations.